 Context

-The Media Decision Engine is Mercedes-Benz’s paid media analytics platform, a collection of tools to track, measure, and optimise the performance of advertising campaigns across all paid media channels.
-Originally built by OMD, one of Interbrand’s sister agencies, the platform had grown in capability over the years without ever having had dedicated product design input.
-Interbrand was brought in to overhaul it.
+The Media Decision Engine is Mercedes-Benz’s paid media analytics platform, used to track, measure, and optimise advertising performance across all paid media channels.
+The platform had been built by OMD (one of Interbrand’s sister agencies) and grown in capability over the years without dedicated product design input; Interbrand was brought in to overhaul it.

 Problem